jessuni/SafeColor/README.md

 # SafeColor
-SafeColor generates accessible colors that complies with [WCAG 2.1 success criteria 1.4.3](https://www.w3.org/WAI/WCAG21/quickref/#contrast-minimum) (or any contrast ratio of your choice).
+SafeColor generates accessible colors that comply with [WCAG 2.1 success criteria 1.4.3](https://www.w3.org/WAI/WCAG21/quickref/#contrast-minimum) (or any contrast ratio of your choice).
 It can be used to:

 1. generate a random color that is contrast safe with a given color